Prateek-Havanur/Novel_classification/README.md

 **Folder structure details**
 - novel_classification.py is main file running the entire project.
 - util/tool.py contains the functions like early stopping/ train epoch/ test epoch etc.
 - output folder contains the images of confusion matrix and training plot along with prediction file.
-- logs folder contains logs of the running the code.
+This folder also contains log file showing details while code   runs and all the results including classification report
 - checkpoints contains the model saved.
 - data contains input files and embedding file which contains glove embeddings.
 - Models folder contains LSTM model used.